 1. Braid it or tie it in a bun

 If you have long hair and want to wear a bike helmet, one of the easiest ways is to braid or tie it in a bun.
 This can help keep your hair out of the way while also making it easy to put on your helmet without getting tangled up.
 To braid your hair, gather it into a ponytail, and begin braiding it down your back.
 If you want to wear your hair in a bun, gather it into a ponytail and twist it into a bun.
 Secure it with bobby pins or a hair tie, and you’re ready!

 2. Get a bike helmet with a ponytail port

 If you’re tired of struggling to wear a long-haired bike helmet, consider getting a helmet with a built-in ponytail port.
 These helmets have a hole in the back specifically designed for long hair, so you can pull your hair through the hole and then adjust the rest of the helmet as usual.
 This can make it much easier to get a good fit, and it also helps keep your hair from getting tangled.

 3. Use a hair sock

 Another great way to wear a bike helmet with long hair is to use a hair sock.
-A hair sock is just a stretchy nylon sock that you put over your head and then wear under your helmet.
-The fabric has special grippers on the inside, which help keep it in place while you ride.
+A hair sock is a stretchy nylon sock that you put over your head and then wear under your helmet.
+The fabric has special grippers inside, which help keep it in place while you ride.
 This also helps to protect your hair from getting snagged by the straps of your helmet, so it’s a great option if you have long or thick hair.